mathewlowry/myhub-gpt/Co-creating your physical event with your online community.md

 * ensures the event actually reflects the interests of the attendees,
 * is more valuable to each Member in terms of networking.

-**But it also turns each member into an ambassador**: being selected for the provisional programme, after all, is a very good reason to promote the event to all of your friends so they can upvote it.
+**But it also turns each member into an ambassador**: being selected for the provisional programme, after all, is a very good reason to promote the event to all of your friends, so they can support it.

-Finally, it provides a huge injection of **energy into your online community,** which can support your organisation's work throughout the year.
-It's therefore vital that the community built around the event is an integral part of your organisation's community strategy.
+Finally, it **injects massive energy into your online community,** which can support your organisation's work throughout the year.
+It's therefore really useful to see event co-creation as an integral part of your community strategy - using event co-creation for your annual event, for example, means the community you assemble for this year's event can come back to take part in the discussion about next year's event, and so on.
 ## How: Key milestones

-**The trick is to get started early.** A good process for an event held at T=0 looks something like this:
+**The trick is to get started early.**

+A good process for an event held at T=0 looks something like this:

 * T-6 months: launch your event website with the simple "save the date," follow us on social, and subscribe to the newsletter messages, so that you can then follow up with your followers and subscribers for...
 * T-5 months: launch your open call - in a traditional event co-creation process, users describe themselves as they join your community so that they can propose ideas for the event programme (workshops, speeches, papers, presentations, networking sessions, etc. - it's up to you)
 	* If you already have a community then your existing members should be able to simply compose and submit the proposal.
 	* while those who have not yet joined your community now have a very good reason to do so.
 	* In both cases it helps enormously if your members are submitting ideas directly into your website content management system, not some separate system (online polling tools,  Google Sheets, etc.)
 * T - 4 months.
-Close the call and read the proposals:
+Close the call, and read the proposals:
 	* Mark the bad ones as rejected and inform their authors.
 	* Mark the others as provisional.
 Importantly, there should be more provisional ideas than you actually have room and time for.
 * T-minus 3.5 months: publish the Provisional Programme, thus opening the **event co-creation discussion phase**